 Muddy Trails and Water Crossings

-The same rule applies when hikers pass at water crossings.
+The same hiking rule and trail etiquette applies when hikers pass at water crossings.
 If your right side of the trail contains more water, the oncoming hiker should yield and allow you to pass.
 Conversely, you should yield if the water is greater on your left side.
 If the entire trail is covered with water, a call out and discussion is a good idea.

 Rocky areas on a trail are often best handled in a manner similar to muddy and water-covered areas.
 You should yield and allow oncoming hikers to proceed if your side of the trail is more passable.
 If the entire trail is equally rocky, then a brief discussion should decide who passes first.